+There are endless possibilities when it comes to Italian pastas.
+This pasta recipe is both uncomplicated and worth eating with bread to sop up the extra sauce and a good red wine.
 Making a delicious pasta starts with selecting the shape of the noodle.
 Choosing has a lot to do with the sauce you are preparing and your mood.
 Spaghetti is a classic choice.
 Penne Rigate will catch and hold onto the sauce in its ridges and has a hefty satisfying bite.
 Orecchiette, pictured above, can capture little bits of the sauce inside the ear shaped cups.
-A red sauce wouldn’t be red without tomato, usually, from a larger 28 oz. can, crushed, or whole and then crushed by hand.
-Other options, like diced tomatoes, are often chemically treated to hold their … Continue reading Pasta with Red Sauce
+A red sauce … Continue reading Pasta with Red Sauce

+Brownies that only need a little whipped cream are a pleasure to make and eat.
+This recipe brings the deep richness of bittersweet melted chocolate laced with cocoa powder for a double impact that practically demands toasted nuts.
 Before you mix anything up you should first prepare your pan.
 Either a Pyrex or metal pan will work, just so long as it measures roughly 8″x8″.
 First spray the insides with non-stick spray or rub the insides with butter.
-Next take some flour and dust the inside, ensuring that all surfaces are coated and that the excess is removed by tapping the bottom and sides.
-If you want to add almonds, and it is a great option, you should dry toast them right after you prepare the pan.
-You should do this step in the oven at 375 until … Continue reading Chocolate Fudge Brownies
+Next take some flour and dust the inside, ensuring that all surfaces are coated and that the excess is removed by tapping … Continue reading Chocolate Fudge Brownies

+When it comes to warm appetizers, or party snacks, the baked-in-the -oven golden richness of this toasted treat is worth coming back for a second, and more, piece.
+I learned this recipe from my husband, who himself learned it from a family friend named Linda, who is its namesake in his family.
 At the heart of any golden crusted treat is probably fat and this bread is no exception.
 In an era when mayonnaise has inexplicably gone out of style, yet European style butter is quite popular, this recipe is a throwback to a bygone era.
-1/2 French baguette, split lengthwise1/2 c. mayo 1/4 c. freshly grated parmesan reggiano 1/4 c. chopped scallionsblack pepper, or Aleppo pepper, to taste Chop the scallions finely, grate the parmesan, and combine with the mayo and black pepper in a small bowl.
-Cut your your baguette in half lengthwise and toast under the broiler for a … Continue reading Parmesan Scallion Bread
+1/2 French baguette, split … Continue reading Parmesan Scallion Bread

 Wrapping dates in bacon is only the beginning.
 Pair these sweet and umami treats with marcona almonds or a funky blue cheese.